 Wildlife Sites in Worcester City

-The Wildlife Ranger Team manages 18 wildlife sites within the City boundary.
+The Conservation Team manages 18 wildlife sites within the City boundary.
 Habitats include ponds, ancient semi-natural woodland, unimproved grassland and wildflower meadows, scrub, reedbed and riverbanks.

 Many of these sites are in walking distance of the city centre and easily accessible from residential areas, meaning that you have a good chance of having a nature reserve on your doorstep!